 5. Pastors grow weary due to the numerous hours they spend attending to their many responsibilities.

 6. Pastors often have many disappointments and frustrations.
 Pastors’ salaries are typically average or below the norm and many pastors must have another job in order to meet the financial needs of their families.
-And they often have no good way to measure their successes and accomplishments, which can be very frustrating.*
+And they often have no good way to measure their successes and accomplishments.
+This can be very frustrating.*

-So have you thought about the difficulties faced by pastors and their wives and children?
+So have you thought about the difficulties faced by pastors, their wives and their children?

 In Mr. Wagner’s article, he went on to tell a few things Christians and church members can do to help pastors:

 1. Pray for your pastor, that he/she will hear clearly from God.

 2. Protect your pastor.
 Don't get involved with gossip and complaining of other church members.

 3. Encourage your pastor.
 Find ways to help lighten the load and let him/her know you care and want to help in any way you can.

 These three things appear to be very simple and I believe the Holy Spirit can show us other things we can do for our pastors that are specific to their individual needs.
 When we, as church members, do the above three things with diligence and sincerity, it can make a huge difference in the lives of our pastors and their families.
 And just think of the benefits for the church as a whole as well.

 AND since this is Pastor Appreciation Month, perhaps a gift card or some such gesture of appreciation is in order.
 Ask God to help you come up with the best way to bless your pastor/s.